 Another option is ibuprofen if your child is at least 6 months old.

 There's a lot you can do to make him feel better.
 Put a cool compress on his head and keep his room at a moderate temperature -- not too hot and not too cold.
 Dress him in one layer of light clothing and offer a light blanket.
 You can also cool him off with a lukewarm sponge bath.

 And don't forget -- make sure he drinks a lot of fluids.

 What You Shouldn't Do

 Never give your child aspirin.
 It can cause a serious condition called Reye’s syndrome.

 Avoid combination cold and flu remedies in young kids.
 They shouldn't be used in children under age 4.
 In older kids, it’s unclear how well they work.

-If you decide to use cold medicine, read the label and pick the one that most closely matches your child’s symptoms.
+If the doctor says it’s OK to use a cough or cold medicine, then read the label before you buy and pick the one that most closely matches your child’s symptoms.
 Don't switch back and forth between different medications without your pediatrician's OK.